FabianSiegmann/HeatRacingGroupDraw/README.md

 # Acknowledgements
 The group draw in this project is based on previous work regarding the *Social-Golfer-Problem* from Brad Buchanan: https://github.com/islemaster/good-enough-golfers
+Furthermore, special acknowledgment to https://github.com/fr4nt1x for converting the code into python language